aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 application.

 We intentionally used different approaches for similar tasks to show you different styles of development.
-AspNet Zero provides an architecture but does not restrict you.
+ASP.NET Zero provides an architecture but does not restrict you.
 You can make your own style development.

 #### Source Code